Breastfeeding Without Tears: A Nurse-Guided, Stress-Free Guide for New Moms

 To protect your pelvic floor, start slow.
 Choose flat terrain, wear supportive shoes, and use a baby carrier that distributes weight evenly.

-👶 For comfort and support,the Ergobaby Omni Breeze Carrier is breathable, ergonomic, and perfect for postpartum walks with your little one snuggled close.
+👶 For comfort and support, choose a baby carrier that is breathable, ergonomic, and perfect for postpartum walks with your little one snuggled close.

 5. Encourages Better Sleep and Energy